basarat/algorithms/src/maximumSubaaray/README.md

 The subarray with the largest sum for this example would be:
 [4, -1, 2, 1] with the sum 6.

-There are TWO key observations
+There are TWO key observations:

 Observation 1:
 -------------